-Mr. Spillers has written a novel, an international thriller entitled Whirlwind: An Agent Frank Marsh Novel, published in 2017, and is working on the sequel.
+Mr. Spillers has written a novel, an international thriller entitled Whirlwind: An Agent Frank Marsh Novel, published in 2017, and is working on the sequel entitled Flashpoint.
+He moderated the panel “Crime and the Law” at the 2019 Mississippi Book Festival.
 Spillers lives in Oxford, Mississippi.

 Oxford resident Charlie Spillers, who spent a decade of his early career as an undercover agent for the Mississippi Bureau of Narcotics, reveals years of surprisingly candid encounters in “Confessions of an Undercover Agent: Adventures, Close Calls, and the Toll of a Double Life,” published by University Press of Mississippi.

 Born in Baton Rouge, Spillers’ family soon moved to Mississippi, where he spent much of his childhood living in Natchez, Roxie, Cranfield, Washington, Brookhaven and Magee.
 His undercover career with the MBN included years he called Jackson, Long Beach, Gulfport, Tupelo and Oxford his home.

 Spillers graduated from Magee High School in 1963, and spent three years U.S Marine Corps before embarking on a 42-year career in law enforcement.
 Working full time and going to college off and on, he graduated from the University of Mississippi with a business degree in 1981 and from Ole Miss Law School in 1986.